Meme1079/PsychWiki/PsychWiki_Source/Shader Functions.md

-_Note: am still researching on what shaders does am just putting the template_
+_Note: Am still researching on what shaders does am just putting the template, you can do pull request to finish this part of the wiki; help is appreciated_

 # Creating/Removing Shader